Ruben Kuzniecky: Career

 In the area of brain malformations, he is the co-author of the widely recognized classification scheme.
 He has authored over 350 chapters and journal articles on a number of topics related to epilepsy.
 He has written two books on MRI applications in epilepsy, and more recently two patient oriented books, Epilepsy 101:The Ultimate Guide for Patients and Families. and Epilepsy surgery: a guide for patients.

 In 2007, Kuzniecky was co-awarded a major grant from the National Institutes of Health to organize the Epilepsy Phenome/Genome Project.

 Kuzniecky described the Kuzniecky Syndrome in 1991, also known as perisylvian polymicrogyria.
 The syndrome is characterized by seizures, cognitive abnormalities, and a peculiar inability to use the mouth and tongue muscles.
 This syndrome is recognized by as a specific malformation of the brain.

 Additional research projects include the development of a watch sensor to detect convulsive seizures.
 Kuzniecky continues to work on the Analysis of the Epilepsy Genome Phenome project through the EPi4K Genomic Discovery team.
-In addition, Kuzniecky, in conjunction with Dr. Daniel Lowenstein and Dr. Jacqueline French, launched the Human Epilepsy Project (HEP).
+In addition, Kuzniecky, in conjunction with Dr. Daniel Lowenstein and Dr. Jacqueline A. French, launched the Human Epilepsy Project (HEP).
 This project, involving 30 sites, aims to recruit 500 patients with new onset epilepsy and follow them up for seven years.
 In 2018, the HEP 2 project funded through the epilepsy foundation of America is starting to recruit patients at Northwell health.
 More recently, Dr. Kuzniecky launched a study of cardiac function in epilepsy using the Linq cardiac monitor with the aim of monitoring cardiac rhythm long-term.